Conciliation Court Services in Arizona

 The Arizona legislature passed a series of laws creating the rules for the use of Conciliation Court Services in Arizona are from Arizona Revised Statute Section 25-318.01 through Arizona Revised Statute Section 25-381.24.
 We are going to explain those laws so you can consider using conciliation court services in your Arizona divorce case.

 Purpose of Conciliation Court Services

 First, we want you to understand the reason these laws were passed.
-The Court of Conciliation Act was enacted to protect and preserve the family, to protect children’s rights, to reunite the family or and bring an amicable resolution of family disputes.
+The Court of Conciliation Act was enacted to protect and preserve the family, to protect children’s rights, to reunite the family or and bring an amicable resolution of family disputes to avoid a divorce.
 The statutes permit all Superior Courts in Arizona to create their own Courts of Conciliation, which the Superior Court’s in Maricopa County have done.